RahulModak74/Bayesian-Traffic-Prism/README.md

 Bayesian Traffic-Prism: Open-Source Web Security for All

-Bayesian Traffic-Prism is a pixel based WAF add on, to track  bots, score sessions, track DOM based advanced attacks and manually terminate them.
+Bayesian Traffic-Prism is a pixel based WAF add on, to track  bots, score sessions, track DOM based advanced attacks and many more features.

 Enterprise add-on supports advanced  attacks like polyglots and header based attacks as well as DOM XSS type of attacks that never reach server/static WAF.